Iloilo Churches are one of the oldest churches in the Philippines. Built during Spanish colonization and up to now, people of Iloilo preserve it.

 Molo Church

 Molo Church was originally built made of tabique pampango with a chalk roof, then built temporarily with nipa by Fr.
 Jose Ma.
 Sichon in 1863.
 Plans for a concrete structure were made in 1866 and approved by Bishop Mariano Cuartero in 1869.
 The present Gothic-Rennaisance church was immediately built after the approval of the plan.
 In honor of Saint Anne, this church was known to be a feminist church because of the two rows of sixteen female saints line on both sides of the altar.
 Molo Church was visited by Dr. Jose Rizal in 1886 because of its biblical paintings and it served as the evacuation center during World War II.
 The church was damaged during the liberation of the Philippines from Japan and was repaired by Rev. Manuel Alba with the help of the congregation.
+The church was declared a national landmark by the National Historical Institute in 1992 through the representation of Sir Knight Rex S. Salvilla.
+It is the only Gothic church outside Manila.

 (From Wikipilipinas)